bingomanatee/wonderlandlabs-monorepo/packages/forestry/REASDME.proxies.md

 Making each change of the map mutator produce a proxy means that you end up rolling forward a heavily wrapped proxy that returns the values of the frequently changed keys relatively fast, but is slightly slower for the unchanged keys of the original "initial" map.
-The gain is that the net memory burden of the entire tree is much smaller than it would be if each branch had a brand new copy of the map - it would cost `(branch x keys) x averge key and value size` to store the entire history.
+The gain is that the net memory burden of the entire $tree is much smaller than it would be if each branch had a brand new copy of the map - it would cost `(branch x keys) x averge key and value size` to store the entire history.
 Storing a nested proxy in the local cache, on the other hand, adds nearly no extra memory overhead per extra branch - just enough to maintain the storage and closure of the proxy factory.